maubanel/UE5-Hello-World/ignore-license/README.md

 ##### `Step 3.`\|`SUU&G`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Go back to **github.com** and lets add a **License** file to the project.
+Make sure you are at the root folder that contains the **OurFirstProject.uprojet** file.
 I release all the exercises I have created under the open source [MIT](https://opensource.org/licenses/MIT) license.
 This allows you to use any of these assets in any project you would like, personal or commercial.
 All you have to do is credit the work.
 Press the **Add file | Create new file** button.

 ![GitHub Add File](images/AddLicenseFile.jpg)